Rudolfisky/Demotica_Dashboard-Info/Demotica_and_You.md

 >Second, there is the ‘built in certification’ process which allows third party smart device manufacturers to support Amazon or Google’s cloud-based voice assistants on their devices and gain the “Alexa built-in” or “Google Assistant built-in” badges.
 Apple, on the contrary, does not offer built-in certifications, as Siri can only be built-in on Apple’s own devices.

-Although (G+T, 2021) goes more into detail about these assistants dominating the IoT market, Which is a very pressing and intresting matter, i will only talk about the how, what and why.
-For instance
+Although (G+T, 2021) goes more into detail about these assistants dominating the IoT market, Which is a very pressing and intresting matter, i will only talk about the how, what and why's of assitants.
+If you look at the accessibility of assistands, you'll find that both Android and Apple come with their own voice controlled assistands making them not only accessible to moble devices, but a basic feature.
+These assistands are ofcourse also available on dedicated devices which usually take the form of a smart speaker(Alexa, Google home etc.).
+These speakers canbe controlled through either either direct voice commands or through the mobile applications.
+### In conclusion
+Not only are mobile devices the most sensible device for interacting with IoT devices, but they also come loaded with a interface.
+This interface however, will only work with compatible devices and will require some tweaking if one plans on using it for DIY IoT devices.

 ### Breakfast/morning brew preperation